gazpachu/joanmira/content/pages/cv/index.md

 * Conceptualised, designed, built, tested and supported web apps (mostly SPAs) for the sales & digital operations of the Vodafone Global Enterprise division.
 Some of them were intended to aid the sales team with the visualisation of the pipeline, revenue and sales forecast, data quality, sales opportunities and other data related with performance.
 Others were more related with internal comms, problem solving and HR.

+* Worked 95% of the time remotely from different countries and used tools like slack, github and skype to communicate and manage our agile work methodology

-* Worked with data scientists, business analysts, back-end developers and designers to improve sales performance & management in Vodafone
+* Collaborated with data scientists, business analysts, back-end developers and designers to improve sales performance & productivity in the organisation

 * Successfully led the migration from jQuery/Angular to a React based architecture for all apps by creating a custom boilerplate